henrycatalinismith/ppl/gh-pages/documentation/commands/name/index.md

 ### Name

-ppl name - Set a contact's name
+ppl name - List, show or change names

 ### Synopsis

+    ppl name
+    ppl name <contact>
     ppl name <contact> <name>

 ### Description

-Stores the given `<name>` as the full name of the contact specified by the `<contact>` parameter.
-The `<contact>` parameter must correspond to the ID of an existing contact in the address book.
-The `<name>` may be any string value.
+With no arguments, the full names of each contact in the address book are listed.

+If a `<contact>` is specified, the full name of that contact is shown.

+If both a `<contact>` and a `<name>` are given, then the name is stored as the full name of the contact.

 ### Examples

-    ppl name jdoe "John Doe"
+    $ ppl name jdoe "John Doe"
+    $ ppl name adam "Adam West"
+    $ ppl name jdoe
+    John Doe
+    $ ppl name
+    adam:  Adam West
+    jdoe:  John Doe